ready4-dev/readyforwhatsnext/content/en/docs/Framework/Implementation/Modularity/index.en.md

 ## Motivation

 A potentially attractive approach to modelling complex health systems is to begin with a relatively simple computational model and to progressively extend its scope and sophistication.
 Such an approach could be described as "modular" if it is possible to readily combine multiple discrete modelling projects (potentially developed by different modelling teams) that each independently describe distinct aspects of the system being modelled.
-The `ready4` package provides foundational elements of a software framework to support the development of modular and open-source computational health economic models using R. We are currently applying this framework [in youth mental health](https://www.ready4-dev.com/docs/model/).
+The `ready4` package provides foundational elements of a software framework to support the development of modular and open-source computational health economic models using R.

 ## Implementation